Skip to main content

 Foliage Description

-Bronze-red emerging in spring, maturing to golden-yellow in summer, turning russet-orange to red in fall — three-season foliage color; occasional green-reverted shoots appear and should be removed
+bronze-red emerging in spring, maturing to golden-yellow through summer, and turning russet-orange to red in fall — a three-season foliage color sequence that is the reason the cultivar was selected; occasional green-reverted shoots appear and should be removed at the base because the green growth is more vigorous than the golden and will overtake the plant if left in place

 Growing Conditions